simeononsecurity/simeononsecurity.ch/content/articles/opting-out-of-unauthorized-credit-offers-with credit-opt-outs/index.en.md

 To exercise your right to credit opt-out, you can visit the website of the **Consumer Credit Reporting Industry Opt-Out** program at [www.optoutprescreen.com](http://www.optoutprescreen.com).
 This is the official website approved by the major consumer credit reporting companies and is the most efficient way to opt-out of pre-approved offers.

-By opting out, you are taking an active step in **protecting your personal information** and **reducing the risk of identity theft**.
+By opting out, you're taking an active step in **protecting your personal information** and **reducing the risk of identity theft**.
 Remember to spread the word to your friends and family, so they can also benefit from **credit opt-out** and **safeguard their financial well-being**.

 ## How to Opt-Out of Pre-Approved Credit and Insurance Offers